solettaproject/soletta-dev-app/README.md

 ## Server configuration

-The sever configuration file can be found on server/configuration.json
+Default sever configuration file can be found in path ```server/configuration.json```.

-The configuration file has the following attributes:
+The server accepts a configuration file as a parameter, to do it just pass the path of the custom configuration file when running the server for example:

+        node server/app.js /tmp/my_custom_configuration.json

+If no argument is provided it will get the default server configuration file.

+#### Configuration attributes

     server_port:
          The port listened by the server.
 Default: 3000